MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-loading.md

 ---
 title: Use Connected Storage to load data
 author: aablackm
-description: Learn how to use Connected Storage to load data. ms.assetid: c660a456-fe7d-453a-ae7b-9ecaa2ba0a15 ms.author: aablackm ms.date: 02/27/2018
+description: Code examples using Connected Storage to read data by calling ReadAsync or GetAsync. ms.assetid: c660a456-fe7d-453a-ae7b-9ecaa2ba0a15 ms.author: aablackm ms.date: 02/27/2018